acbass49/Nationscape/README.md

 3. Figures 1-5

 In this file, I might also include an analysis on how Utah Latter-day Saints differ from NOT Utah Latter-day Saints.

+Here is where I got all of the Nationscape data: https://www.voterstudygroup.org/publication/nationscape-data-set

+Here is where my table I created is located:https://rpubs.com/acbass49/701955